gibbona1/coding_class/2_data/README.md

 This means any time you want to use a function/class from the `pandas` library, you write `pd.function_name()` od `pd.Class()`

-SO, to load an excel file called `my_data.csv`, you write
+So, to load an excel file called `my_data.csv`, you write

 ```
 df = pd.read_csv('my_data.csv')